AdobeDocs/experience-platform.en/help/segmentation/faq.md

 # Frequently asked questions

 Adobe Experience Platform [!DNL Segmentation Service] provides a user interface and RESTful API that allows you to create audiences through segment definitions or other sources from your [!DNL Real-Time Customer Profile] data.
-These audiences are centrally configured and maintained on [!DNL Platform], and are readily accessible by any Adobe solution.
+These audiences are centrally configured and maintained on Platform, and are readily accessible by any Adobe solution.
 The following is a list of frequently asked questions regarding audiences and segmentation.

 ## Do I have access to Audience Portal and Audience Composition?

 Audience Portal and Audience Composition are available to all Real-Time CDP Prime and Ultimate customers (B2C, B2B, and B2P Editions) and Journey Optimizer Select, Prime, Ultimate Starter, and Ultimate customers.

 At this point in time, only profile-based audiences are supported.
-Support for account-based audiences will be added in 2024.
+Support for account-based audiences will be added in a later release.

 ## Are externally generated pre-built audiences supported with Audience Portal?

-Yes!
-At this point in time, you can import an externally generated pre-built audience through a CSV file.
+Yes, externally generated pre-built audiences are supported with Audience Portal.
+At this point in time, you can import an externally generated audience through a CSV file.
 In the future, you'll be able to add audiences through batch or streaming-based source connectors.

 ## Can I reconcile externally generated audience data with an existing profile in Platform?

-Yes!
-If the data in the externally generated audience matches existing profiles in Platform, the newly uploaded profile will be merged with the existing profile if the primary identifiers match.
-This data can take up to 24 hours to be reconciled.
+Yes, the externally generated audience will be merged with the existing profile in Platform if the primary identifiers match.This data can take up to 24 hours to be reconciled.
 If profile data does not already exist, a new profile will be created as the data is ingested.

 ## Can I use an externally generated audience to build other audiences?

-Yes!
-Any externally generated audience will appear within the audience inventory and can be used when building audiences within the Segment Builder.
+Yes, any externally generated audience will appear within the audience inventory and can be used when building audiences within the [Segment Builder](./ui/segment-builder.md).

 ## Can I use externally uploaded attributes as part of segmentation?